swiftlang/swift-org-website/documentation/server/index.md

 While Java, PHP, Python, and JavaScript have their strengths and use cases, Swift offers several advantages over other programming languages.
 For example, Swift’s performance is comparable to languages like C and C++, making it well-suited for building high-performance server applications.
 Thanks to the progressive and efficient design of the language, Swift server-side applications can handle large-scale workloads with high performance and low resource consumption.

-These characteristics make Swift ideal for using modern cloud platforms when maximizing resource utilization is needed.
+These characteristics make Swift ideal for use in modern cloud platforms when maximizing resource utilization is needed.

 ### Quick start-up time
 Swift-based applications quickly start since there are almost no warm-up operations, making Swift an ideal fit for cloud services, which are often rescheduled onto new virtual machines (VMs) or containers to address platform formation changes.
 Other considerations include: